Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Numerical Experiments

+The coefficient \(\eta_n\) governs the trade-off between the task reward and adherence to high-likelihood regions defined by both data fidelities (\(\mathcal{L}^{(n)}\) and \(\hat{\mathcal{L}}^{(n)}\)).
+In effect, the relaxation converts the intractable set intersection into a soft regularizer that is straightforward to optimize with standard gradient-based methods over parameterized \((f,g)\).
+This surrogate serves as the entry point to our experiments, enabling a scalable approximation to CT-MLE while preserving the original constraints.

-\subsection{Implementation details}
+\subsection{Implementation Details}

-We discuss several issues about practical implementation of Algorithm \ref{alg:alg1} here.
-The first and major one is how to compute the conditional probability density function $p_{f,g}(x_i(t_i^{k+1}) \mid u_i, x_i(t_i^k) , \Delta_{i,k})$ where $\Delta_{i,k}=t_{i}^{k+1}-t_{i}^{k}$.
-Direct maximization of such conditional log-likelihood is infeasible because the normalizing constant of the SDE transition density is unknown.
-In practice, we adopt the score matching method \citep{hyvarinen2005estimation} to tackle such task in continuous-time, which can eliminate the intractable term by minimizing the Fisher divergence between the model score and the (unknown) data score, and is proven to be as a tractable and computationally efficient surrogate of MLE \citep{pabbaraju2023provable}.
-Here, we follow the sliced formulation of score matching \citep{song2020sliced} and obtain the unbiased and computationally light estimators for the drift-diffusion parameters $(f_{\theta},g_{\theta})$ used in Algorithm~\ref{alg:alg1}.
+We address several practical implementation challenges for Algorithm~\ref{alg:imp-friendly}.
+The primary challenge is computing the conditional probability density function $p_{f,g}(x_i(t_i^{k+1}) \mid u_i, x_i(t_i^k), \Delta_{i,k})$, where $\Delta_{i,k} = t_{i}^{k+1} - t_{i}^{k}$.
+Since direct maximization of the conditional log-likelihood is infeasible due to the unknown normalizing constant of the SDE transition density, we employ continuous-time score matching \citep{hyvarinen2005estimation}.
+This approach eliminates the intractable normalization term by minimizing the Fisher divergence between the model score and the data score, providing a tractable and computationally efficient surrogate for MLE \citep{pabbaraju2023provable}.
+Following \citet{song2020sliced}, we adopt the sliced formulation to obtain unbiased and computationally efficient estimators for the drift and diffusion parameters $(f_{\theta}, g_{\theta})$ used in Algorithm~\ref{alg:imp-friendly}.

-The second major challenge is, given the estimates of the drift term $f$ and the diffusion term $g$, how to find the best policy $u_n$.
-Using the learnt SDE, we generate model roll-outs and apply an actor-critic update in continuous time: the critic $V_{\xi}$ minimizes the mean-squared TD error, while the actor $u_{\phi}$ maximizes discounted $n$-step returns via stochastic gradient ascent.
-Our implementation follows deterministic policy gradients \citep{silver2014deterministic,lillicrap2015continuous} but back-propagates through the ODE to obtain exact gradients, similar to neural ODE policy evaluation in continuous time \citep{chen2018neural, yildiz2021continuous}.
+The second challenge involves determining the optimal policy $u_n$ given the estimated drift $f$ and diffusion $g$ terms.
+Using the learned SDE, we generate model rollouts and implement a continuous-time actor-critic update: the critic $V_{\xi}$ minimizes the mean-squared temporal difference error, while the actor $u_{\phi}$ maximizes discounted $n$-step returns through stochastic gradient ascent.
+Our implementation follows deterministic policy gradients \citep{silver2014deterministic,lillicrap2015continuous} but obtains exact gradients by backpropagating through the ODE, similar to neural ODE policy evaluation in continuous time \citep{chen2018neural,yildiz2021continuous}.